mattgallagher/CwlSignal/README.md

 You can copy these three files and include them in any of your own projects like any other files.

 A folder named "Concat_public" should also be present.
-This version is almost identical to the "Concat_internal" version except that `public` and `open` specifiers have been stripped from the "Concat_internal" version but they remain in the "Concat_public" version.
+This version is almost identical to the "Concat_internal" version except that where the "Concat_internal" version strips `public` and `open` specifiers from files, the "Concat_public" version leaves these in-place.
 This allows the "Concat_public" version to be use in the "Sources" folder of Swift playgrounds or otherwise used where the features need to be exported from a module.

-> NOTE: this approach will pull CwlUtils from github using the Swift Package Manager.
+> NOTE: this approach will pull CwlUtils from github using the Swift Package Manager, as with the [Manually included framework](#manual-framework-inclusion) instructions.
 If you get errors from the FetchDependencies build step, see the note in the [Manually included framework](#manual-framework-inclusion) section on cleaning the build folder and .pins files.

 ## Swift Package Manager